Tushankar/DomainXServer/GMAIL_APP_PASSWORD_GUIDE.md

 ### ✅ Check App Password Exists:
 - Go to: https://myaccount.google.com/apppasswords
-- Should see "DomainX" or similar in the list
+- Should see " Domainsxchange" or similar in the list
 - If not, generate a new one

 ---